docpad-archive/docpad-skeleton-nodechat/README.md

 	- All the models are written as Backbone models and collections
 		- Allows us to automaticly update views when a model changes
 		- Allows us to easily sync models to the server
-- Twitter Bootstrap provides our styling and design
+- Bootstrap provides our styling and design

-These technologies work together really really well, as because a chat application is real-time (always having things changing, even without user interaction) we need a frontend implemetnation that is real-time too.
+These technologies work together really really well, as because a chat application is real-time (always having things changing, even without user interaction) we need a frontend implementation that is real-time too.
 Backbone.js and Socket.io fit perfectly for this, backbone.js provides the frontend infrastructure to provide a real-time / live-updating frontend interface, where socket.io provides the backend toolkit to sync the events.
 DocPad was a natural choice as it allows us to write our code in modern markups which greatly improves productivity, readability, and prevents errors.

 ## Todo / Known-issues